HFF-Git/VCPU-32/VCPU32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ```

 // ??? how about taken branch traps ( taken, lower and higher : T H L )
+// ??? the V bit is used by the divide step instruction, relation to the carry bit ?

 Bits 8 ..
 15 of the processor status represent the bit that can be modified by the privileged MST instruction.
 Setting the other status bits requires the usage of the privileged RFI instruction.